icecapped/Computer-Graphics-3GC3/README.md

 ## Assignment 3: Amy and the Bucket are at a Disco
 > Topics: Model loading, Blinn-Phong lighting, texture mapping

-A dynamic scene with a few loaded .obj models highlighted with rotating spotlights
+A dynamic scene with loaded .obj models highlighted with rotating spotlights

 ---
 ![alt text](thumbnail/all.png)
 ## Assignment 4: Raytracing Demo
 > Topics: Raytracing

-Raytracing randomly generated spheres above a floor (modeled as a really big sphere).
+Raytracing randomly generated spheres above a floor.
 Includes specular and diffuse reflection.